+Tennis racquets under $100 should still have many of the same features as higher-priced models.
 Many of the more expensive racquets that are designed for advanced players have smaller heads making it tougher for beginners to make consistent contact.

 Advanced racquets are customized towards control, not power, making it difficult for newer players.
 Of course, if you watch professional tennis then you have visions of smashing forehand winners past your opponents.
-Until you get your tour card however, you will want a racquet with added power.
+Until you get your tour card, however, you will want a racquet with added power.

 Most beginners take shorter swings and don’t generate as much power on their own.
 This is why you will want to find a racquet that helps you generate power.
 This is accomplished by having more weight in the head of the racquet along with a stiffer frame.

+Power is not much good if you can’t control it.
 Tennis courts might feel big when you are running around on them for an hour chasing the ball but they can feel tiny when you are trying to keep the ball in play.

-We just need one with an oversized head, a large sweet spot, extra power and good control.
+We just need one with an oversized head, a large sweet spot, extra power, and good control.
 Here are our choices for the best tennis racquets under 100 Dollars.

-This racquet from Head is our top overall pick.
+This racquet from Head is my top overall pick.
 It comes in at number one because it has those four key features that we outlined above (oversized head, large sweet spot, extra power and good control).

-The oversized head measures 112 square inches giving you plenty of space to hit the ball with.
-This racquet features a head heavy frame that helps to boost your power as well.
+The oversized head measures 115 square inches giving you plenty of space to hit the ball with.
+This racquet features a head-heavy frame that helps to boost your power as well.
 This makes it easier to hit volleys and half volleys.

 The heavy head along with the unique material placed in the frame can add a whopping 29% increase to your swing power!
 This is ideal for newcomers who can’t generate enough power on their own.

-To round out the features and give you the best feel for the game, the LiquidMetal 8 has a dampening system on the strings and in the handle.
+To round out the features and give you the best feel for the game, the Ti S6 8 has a dampening system on the strings and in the handle.

-The Hyper Hammer racquet from Wilson is our pick for most value for the money.
-We give it this rating because this racquet will help your game as a beginner and continue with you as your game improves.
+The Hyper Hammer racquet from Wilson is my value pick and runner-up.
+I give it this rating because this racquet will help your game as a beginner and continue with you as your game improves.

 For the beginning player, the Hyper Hammer offers the things we really love.
-With a name like hammer, you know you are going to be getting a boost in power.
+With a name like “Hammer”, you know you are going to be getting a boost in power.

 The frame is constructed of Hyper Carbon, which is Wilson’s response to all those titanium racquets on the market today.
 It also makes the Hyper Hammer a light 10oz.

 This racquet is also longer than most beginner racquets coming in at an impressive 27.5 inches.
 The extra length not only gives you a little more court coverage but it also gives you better leverage on your swing.

 The sweet spot on this racquet is big but the overall head size is a bit smaller than other beginner racquets from Head.
-At only 95 square inches, the Hyper Hammer gives up a little size in exchange for all that power.
+At only 110 square inches, the Hyper Hammer gives up a little size in exchange for all that power.